ppy/osu-wiki/news/2024/2024-11-25-the-followpoint-hivie-the-man-of-anything-and-everything.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-lvd" href="https://osu.ppy.sh/users/18152711">MegaMix</a></p>

-Oki doki, here comes my favorite part, medals :3
 What are your thoughts on the current state of medals?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/14102976" style="background-image: url('/wiki/shared/avatars/Hivie.jpg')"></a>

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-nat" href="https://osu.ppy.sh/users/14102976">Hivie</a></p>

 I think we've come a long way with medals, which is kind of surprising considering how limited the scope of medals is with osu!(stable).
-However I feel like we've started to plateau in terms of creativity and variety, that's why I'm really looking forward when we start releasing osu!(lazer)-exclusive medals.
+However, I feel like we've started to plateau in terms of creativity and variety.
+That's why I'm really looking forward to when we start releasing osu!(lazer)-exclusive medals.
 The possibilities there are much, *much* more vast with the gigantic library of mods, and how feasible is it to integrate medals in other areas technically (i.e. multiplayer).

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/avatars/MegaMix.jpg')"></a>